tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/Register-a-client-app.md

 Here are the steps to get a client ID:

-1. Sign into your Microsoft Azure subscription at https://manage.windowsazure.com.
+1. Sign in to your Microsoft Azure subscription at https://manage.windowsazure.com.

 2. In the left service panel, choose **ACTIVE DIRECTORY**.